- Home

 Disadvantages

 Donating a kidney is a beautiful and valuable gesture.
 But there are also disadvantages.
-Surgery is required for the donation.
+An operation is required for the donation.
 That always entails risks.
 You also need time to recover.

 Medical examination required

-Before you can donate, you undergo extensive medical examinations.
+Before you can donate, you will undergo extensive medical examinations.
 These take time.
-Sometimes something is discovered that you otherwise would not have known.
+Sometimes something is discovered that you would not have known otherwise.
 That can be good, but it can also have unpleasant consequences.

-Something can go wrong with any surgery, including this one.
-Usually, these are mild problems that resolve on their own or are easy to treat, but sometimes there are major problems.
+Something can go wrong with any operation, including this one.
+Usually, these are mild problems that go away on their own or are easy to treat, but sometimes there are major problems.

-After the surgery, you need time to recover.
-Keep in mind that you will not be able to work for a while and, for example, will need to arrange childcare or household help.
+After the operation, you need time to recover.
+Keep in mind that you will not be able to work for a while and, for example, will need to arrange childcare or help with housework.

 Living with one kidney

 You can live perfectly well with one kidney.
-But if that kidney no longer works well in the future, the consequences are greater than if you still had two kidneys.
+But if that kidney does not work well in the future, the consequences are greater than if you still had two kidneys.
 The advice is to remain under annual check-ups to prevent later kidney problems.

 Read more about living with one kidney